leapcode/leap_platform/doc/tutorials/single-node-email.md

 In order to complete this Quick Start, you will need a few things:

-* You will need one real or paravirtualized virtual machine (Vagrant, KVM, Xen, Openstack, Amazon, …) that have a basic Debian Stable installed.
+* You will need `one real or paravirtualized virtual machine` (Vagrant, KVM, Xen, Openstack, Amazon, …) that have a basic Debian Stable installed.
-* You should be able to SSH into them remotely, and know their root password, IP addresses and their SSH host keys
+* You should be able to `SSH into them` remotely, and know their root password, IP addresses and their SSH host keys
-* The ability to create/modify DNS entries for your domain is preferable, but not needed.
+* The ability to `create/modify DNS entries` for your domain is preferable, but not needed.
 If you don't have access to DNS, you can workaround this by modifying your local resolver, i.e. editing `/etc/hosts`.
-* You need to be aware that this process will make changes to your systems, so please be sure that these machines are a basic install with nothing configured or running for other purposes
+* You need to be aware that this process will make changes to your machines, so please be sure that these machines are a basic install with nothing configured or running for other purposes
 * Your machines will need to be connected to the internet, and not behind a restrictive firewall.
-* You should work locally on your laptop/workstation (one that you trust and that is ideally full-disk encrypted) while going through this guide.
+* You should `work locally on your laptop/workstation` (one that you trust and that is ideally full-disk encrypted) while going through this guide.
 This is important because the provider configurations you are creating contain sensitive data that should not reside on a remote machine.
 The leap cli utility will login to your servers and configure the services.
-* You should do everything described below as an unprivileged user, and only run those commands as root that are noted with *sudo* in front of them.
+* You should do everything described below as an `unprivileged user`, and only run those commands as root that are noted with *sudo* in front of them.
 Other than those commands, there is no need for privileged access to your machine, and in fact things may not work correctly.

 All the commands in this tutorial are run on your sysadmin machine.
 In order to complete the tutorial, the sysadmin will do the following: